 The Association is managed by a board of trustees that includes Janice Bezanson, Susan Peterson (chair), Irene Pickhardt, and Ted Siff (Treasurer and Secretary).
 Additional help is provided by a Board of Advisors for the Texas Legacy Project, including Stephen Klineberg, Lydia Saldana, Louis Marchiafava, Marty Melosi, and Char Miller.
 The Texas Landscape Project is guided by its own Board of Advisors, including David Bezanson and Robin Doughty.

 The Association has been very fortunate to have had several key partners, including the Briscoe Center for American History (archiving), Texas A&M University Press (publication), Texas Parks and Wildlife (video footage), and the University of Texas School of Information (online hosting and outreach).

-Special individual thanks are due to Gary Spalding (lighting and sound), Will Hornaday (graphics), Scott Hoenes (website design) and Sandra Skrei (educational outreach).
+Special individual thanks are due to Gary Spalding (lighting and sound), Jason Lively and Scott Hoenes (website), Will Hornaday (graphics), and Sandra Skrei (educational outreach).
 We are very grateful to Judy Holloway (transcription) and Jessica Myerson, Justin Kovar, and Zach Vowell (rich media development and archiving), of the Briscoe Center.
 We are especially obliged to Richard Roberts (video footage), Chase Fountain (photographs), and Lydia Saldana (communications) at Texas Parks and Wildlife.
 We would last like to extend deep thanks to Madeline Moya at Tiny Elephant Creative Studio (website design), and Quinn Stewart (rich media) and Sam Burns (website design and maintenance) at the iSchool, University of Texas at Austin.